sebnyawalo/GEOG5003/README.md

 The model, when successfully executed, results into a Graphical User Interface showing the agents interaction based on a certain number of agents and iterations.
 An example is as shown below:

+Projec structure:

+Agent Framework.py  - this is agent class which defines the agents behaviours through move, eat and share data methods.

+Model.py - defines the model  and the its functions for executing different components of the model

 ![Capture](https://user-images.githubusercontent.com/63342826/80732195-a6aa3200-8b14-11ea-9370-f1c8dfbc9bf6.PNG)